 Check below to get more details on some key aspects that we’re watching.
-This info changes often.
 Our goal is to keep things current with weekly updates, so check back frequently.

 Although borders never technically closed through the pandemic, things really started to open up for Mexico in June 2020.

 You don’t need a visa to visit Mexico, so no need to wait on that!

 The nation is continuing their color-coded system to help manage the reopening of their country.
 The colored map of Mexico assesses states on four factors: case number trends (if new infections are increasing, decreasing or are stable), hospital admission trends for COVID-19 patients, hospital occupancy levels, and positivity rates (percentage of tested people who are confirmed to have COVID-19).

 What daily activities and events are allowed are determined by the color-level of the individual state.
 In “Green” states, all activities are allowed.

 Out & About

 As far as traveling in-country, it seems like you’re pretty set.
 Bus is the way most volunteers travel around Mexico, and the major companies have pretty regular routes (and have had them for some time).
-Premier Plus and ADO currently have some restrictions, like reduced schedules and requiring all passengers to wear a mask while riding.
-There may be some itinerary restrictions based on the last state which is “Orange”.
+Premier Plus and ADO have some restrictions, like reduced schedules and requiring all passengers to wear a mask while riding.
+There may be some itinerary restrictions based on State’s colors (for those who are still Orange).

 Mexico volunteers generally do not travel out of country because there is so much to see and do there!
 You may be able to check out places like Nicaragua and Costa Rica (pending individual country restrictions) but we think you’d like to spend vacation time checking out all of Mexico’s adventures.